UMDBPP/NEBP-Ground-Station-Tracker/README.md

-# Ground-Station-Tracker
+# NEBP-Ground-Station-Tracker
 Code for BPP's ground station tracking system for high-altitude balloon flights.
 Originally created during the Montana Space Grant Consortium's BOREALIS program in the summer of 2021.

 ## Initial Set-Up and Usage
-    > [!Caution]
+> [!CAUTION]
 > These steps haven't actually been tested.
 Follow at your own risk

 > [!WARNING]
 > The below steps are intended for use on Debian-derived Linux distributions, such as Ubuntu.
 They may or may not work on systems running other operating systems.

  1. Clone this repository
  2. Initialize submodules using `git submodule update --init`
-    - The [Direwolf submodule](./external/direwolf/README.md) needs to be built by installing the needed build tools and running the following from this repo's directory:
+    - The Direwolf submodule needs to be built by installing the needed build tools and running the following from this repo's directory:
         ```
         cd external/direwolf
         mkdir build && cd build